A Kolmogorov metric embedding for live cell microscopy signaling patterns: Introduction

-We use the NCD to estimate a normalized measure of the \emph{``most concise description of any and all differences"}\supercite{Vitanyi2005}, here between all pairs of SSF kymographs, with no required \emph{a priori} domain knowledge or training data.
-This approach is unique in its unsupervised, metric RKHS representation.
-The SSF measures cell signaling for each cell in each image frame as the intensity configuration of nuclear voxels w.r.t. the surrounding cytoplasmic voxels.
-We form SSF kymographs, writing the SSF value on a given channel at the $(x,y,time)$ centroid location for each cell centroid.
+Calculating the $\frac{C}{N}$ ratio requires the determination of both the cytoplasmic ($C$) and nuclear ($N$) intensities for a given cell.
+This is typically done by estimating the boundary between nucleus and cytoplasm, and then estimating the voxels intensities interior ($N$) and exterior ($C$) as described above and shown as the ring around the nucleus in Figure \ref*{fig:ssf} (A).
+The implementation of the SSF presented here (as outlined in \ref*{sect.computeSSF}) only requires a centroid and is more forgiving of less accurate boundary estimations.
+It is easier to find cell centroids than to compute an accurate boundary, as can be seen from the higher detection vs. segmentation accuracy on the Cell Tracking Challenge datasets \supercite{NM_ctc}.
+Given the nuclear and cytoplasmic intensities for computing $\frac{C}{N}$ or $\frac{N}{C}$, it is straightforward to compute the SSF, or the SSF can be approximated using the Laplacian of Gaussian imaging filter as in the present work.

+The Kolmogorov embedding approach described here is unique in its unsupervised, metric RKHS representation.
+The most widely used alternatives to this approach include neural network latent spaces and / or non-metric embedding methods like t-Stochastic Neighbor Embedding (t-SNE) and UMAP.
+Neural networks are inherently non-metric due to the activation function at the perceptron.
+Visualizing a neural network latent space as a method for understanding how the network is partitioning the data may be qualitatively interesting, but any measurement taken on such an embedding is not valid w.r.t. the properties of the input data.
 Other approaches include CODEX, finding similar patterns of cell signaling from individual cell trajectories of cytonuclear ratios input to a convolutional neural network (CNN) and the resulting CNN features are embedded using t-SNE for visualization and classification\supercite{Jacques2021}.
 Another approach uses the ARCOS algorithm, segmenting and tracking collective signaling events by thresholding cytonuclear intensities against a minimum size of collective events\supercite{Gagliardi2023}.
-These approaches are intended to identify specific types of signaling events and are useful in combination with the more general signaling pattern discovery techniques proposed here.
+These approaches are intended to identify specific types of signaling events and are useful in combination with the quantitative embedding for cell signaling pattern discovery techniques proposed here.